 Well, nothing, if all it’s doing is making you smell nice.
 But if it’s traveling under pressure in an airplane’s cargo hold, it can be a serious threat to safety.

-That’s because many perfumes are almost 90% alcohol, and can be flammable under certain conditions.
-(Colognes and aftershaves, which also seem harmless, fall into the same category.)
+Many perfumes are almost 90% alcohol and can be flammable under certain conditions. (colognes and aftershaves, which also seem harmless, fall into the same category.)

 Yes!
-The problem is not with the perfume, it’s with the alcohol it contains.
-Luckily, there are a number of alcohol-free perfumes available that are perfectly safe to ship internationally.
+The problem is not with the perfume; it’s with the alcohol it contains.
+Luckily, several alcohol-free perfumes are available that are perfectly safe to ship internationally.

-Perfumes are usually a mix of perfume oils and alcohol, but many connoiseurs consider the alcohol a “filler” that dilutes the essential fragrance.
-Several companies, such as The Fragrance Shop and House of Rose offer pure perfumes that are not only safe for international shipping, they also smell fresher and last longer than alcohol-based perfumes.
+Perfumes are usually a mix of perfume oils and alcohol, but many connoisseurs consider alcohol a “filler” that dilutes the essential fragrance.
+Several companies, such as The Fragrance Shop and House of Rose, offer pure perfumes safe for international shipping; they also smell fresher and last longer than alcohol-based perfumes.

 (There are even alcohol-free perfumes from designer brands like Calvin Klein!)

-Remember that it’s the alcohol content, not the perfume, that gets an item on the restricted goods list.
-Make sure you check the ingredients before you buy (or contact the store if the ingredients aren’t listed).
+Remember that the alcohol content, not the perfume, gets an item on the restricted goods list.
+So ensure you check the ingredients before you buy (or contact the store if the ingredients aren’t listed).

-Are there any other items that you’ve ordered, but been surprised when they couldn’t be ship internationally?
+Are there any other items you’ve ordered but were surprised when they couldn’t be shipped internationally?
 Share your experiences in the comments section!